 Dan's Christmas album, Ten Christmas Songs (2019) also includes a number of seasonal swing favourites as well as some later, contemporary classics by Wham, The Pogues, Greg Lake and Slade.

-Dan currently resides in Lincoln with his wife Jade and dog Jak.
-Recently added are two Roborovski dwarf hamsters, Mabel and Mavis.
+Dan currently resides in Lincoln with his wife Jade and dog Jak, plus two fur hamsters, Mavis and Mr Nibbs.